Can I opt not to specialise and graduate with a General MBA degree?

 Executive Assessment (EA): Please upload your EA score report in the ‘Documents Upload’ section in the application portal.

 For students applying to the NUS MBA Double Degrees with the Lee Kuan Yew School of Public Policy and with HEC Paris, please send your scores to the NUS MBA Full-time or Part-time Programme.
+Test scores (GMAT/GRE/EA/TOEFL/IELTS) must be valid at the point of application and should not expire less than one month from the date of your application submission.

 I have taken my GMAT already.
 Can TOEFL or IELTS scores be waived?